 Brossard's novel is a triptych of sorts, a dance of language bridging three narratives together so that they become an intimate and personal essay on the dereliction of linear storytelling.
 Mauve Desert is a novel of translations and transitions, in which one writer absorbs the work of another and then retells that same story with all of her emotional certitudes instated in the text.

-Mélanie, the novel's intrepid 15-year-old protagonist, steals her mother's Meteor every chance she gets, driving off into the vast terrains of Arizona's desert during the evening hours.
-As the sky takes the form of falling dusk (the colours tinting the sandy peripheries of the highway), Mélanie waxes poetically about the nature of her existence.
+Mélanie, the novel's intrepid 15-year-old protagonist, steals her mother's Meteor every chance she gets, driving off into the Arizona desert during the evening hours.
+As day turns to dusk (the colours tinting the sandy peripheries of the highway), Mélanie waxes poetically about the nature of her existence.
 In the undulating slips of the Brossard's hot, golden prose, Mélanie manages an unequivocally subjective narrative on the experiences of love, life and loneliness.
 In her world, her mother Kathy and Lorna, Kathy's live-in lover, dominate the homestead (a motel owned and run by her mother) with the ellipses of same-sex narratives circling in the psychic space.

-In fact, Mauve Desert, Brossard reveals, is a short novel written by Laure Angstelle.
-The book is later discovered in a used bookstore by French translator Maude Laures.
+In fact, Mauve Desert, it is revealed, is a short novel written by Laure Angstelle.
 Laures' search for the mysterious author of Mauve Desert makes up the second portion of the book.
 Her obsessive quest (revealed here as the complexities of a woman writer exploring the disparities of gender-specific narratives) leads her on a studied, inner journey of fantasized dialogue and debate with each of the novel's characters, as well as their Arizonian habitat.
 Laures never encounters the elusive Angstelle, whose existence beyond the text of which she is credited to is subtly put to question.
 Instead, the translator traverses a mythical line of documented lives.
 In imagined conversations with Mélanie, Kathy, Lorna, Angela, and Laure, respectively, she conjures a parallel reality where any number of these fated characters are afforded opportunity in struggling free of their textual imprisonment.

 The mystery of Angstelle's abruption in Mélanie's story is never solved and the one true mystery that is forged through Laures' internal reflection of personal narrative is only deepened by this practice of narrative reconstruction.
 In this way, it is by no coincidence that the ellipses between author, translator and title overlap with deliberate cause; one may note the near similarities between titles and names: Maude/Mauve, Laures/Laure.
 Through Laures' translation of text and story, her life and work become an integral stretch of the narrative fabric shared by Angstelle and her literary creations.